Comparison of near-UV continuous light sources

 Also this type of lamp fits in a normal bulb socket.
 The dark coating is on the external side of the tube, and appears to be delicate and easily scratched.

-Xenon HID lamps are often sold as a kit for fitting in car headlights.
-It consists of a small bulb, a metal box containing the electronics and a set of cables and connectors.
+HID lamps are often sold as a kit for fitting in car headlights.
+This kit consists of a small bulb, a metal box containing the electronics and a set of cables and connectors.
 It is powered by 12 V DC.
 I use a switching power supply to run it from mains.
 The electronics generate a pulsating high voltage when powering up the lamp, which emits a buzzing sound for up to about one minute.
 The lamp lights up gradually, and is ready to use once the noise has mostly disappeared.
 It does not generate a strong EMP, and seems safe to use near electronic devices (after all, it is designed for use in close proximity with automotive electronics).
 Use only the cables and connectors included with the kit, and you should be safe.
 You need a type of HID designed to replace a headlight halogen lamp with a single filament, which is much cheaper than the types intended to replace a two-filaments lamp in normal headlights (the latter HIDs usually have a servo-mechanism in the base of the lamp to shift the position of the bulb).

 There are several types of lamps for this use, and most of them are rated by their nominal light temperature.
 4,700 K to 5,000 K are frequently used, and produce a white or slightly yellowish light.
 6,000 K gives a so-called daylight.
 8,000 K lamps are used when a light with a definite blue cast is desired.
-Higher temperatures are not normally used, but I was able to locate kits containing lamps rated at 11,000 K and 16,000 K. The 11,000 K lamps produce a bluish-indigo light (rather unpleasant, in fact) that contains quite a bit of UV-A. The 16,000 K lamps in my possession, instead, produce a whiter light with a hint of yellow (this does not make much sense, but nonetheless I can confirm my observations) and slightly more UV-A.
+Higher temperatures are not normally used, but I was able to locate kits containing lamps rated at 11,000 K and 16,000 K. The 11,000 K lamps produce a bluish-indigo light (rather unpleasant, in fact) that contains quite a bit of UV-A. The 16,000 K lamps in my possession, instead, produce a whiter light with a hint of yellow (this does not make much sense in terms of color temperature, but nonetheless I can confirm my observations) and slightly more UV-A.

 The subject is a stray flower growing in my garden in the wrong season.
 This species normally displays a strong UV pattern, with a dark central area of the flower.
 However, perhaps because of the late season (mid-November with snow and below-freezing temperatures), this particular flower has a less evident pattern.
 It also insisted in slowly turning away from the camera, which resulted in the test pictures being taken at different angles.